montrealrobotics/gradSLAM/docs/_pages/home.md

 gradSLAM will be released as an open-source SLAM framework for PyTorch.
 As the manuscript is currently under review, we are eyeing a release date in the latter half of January 2020.

+<span style="color:blue">To be notified when code is released, one can track <a href="https://github.com/montrealrobotics/gradSLAM">this GitHub repository</a>. </span>

 ### Correspondence

 If you need to discuss any further, or seek clarifications on implementation detail, correspondence is encouraged to [Krishna Murthy](https://krrish94.github.io), [Ganesh Iyer](https://epiception.github.io/), or [Liam Paull](http://liampaull.ca).
 Also, we would like to hear more from anyone working on similar ideas.